-Amazon Deferred Transactions (DD+7): Accounting Challenges and A2X Workarounds
+Amazon Deferred Transactions (DD+7): Accounting Challenges And The A2X Fix

 What is Amazon DD+7 and Deferred Transactions?